During a Crisis: Social Media Strategy Guidelines

 Checklist 2 min

-Use this checklist when a crisis occurs to ensure you don't miss a step while executing your social media strategy.
+Use this checklist during a crisis to ensure you don't miss a step while executing your social media strategy.

 1. What does my team know?